strowk/foxy-contexts/docs/testing.md

 # Testing

-## Integration Testing with foxytest using MCP Story format
+## Integration Testing with foxytest using MCP Cases format

 In order to test your server, package `foxytest` is provided that allows you to easily start your server and test it using pre-defined JSON-RPC 2.0 messages.